IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_ui_with_components.md

 ng g c sample
 ```

 When the command completes, you'll notice a number of things have happened.
-First, we have a new folder with the name we given to our component.
+First, we have a new folder with the same name we have given to our component.
 We also have four new files - an html file, a SPEC file, a typescript file, and a CSS file.
 We also made an update to the `app.module.ts` file.

 <img src="../../../images/general/sample_component.png" />